FAIR BOOK

 Markdale Fall Fair Grand Champion Quilt - Hand Quilted Chosen from all 1st place winners in sections 1-3 Prizes: 1st: $25, 2nd: $20 1st prize donated by Bluewater Quilters' Guild;

-2nd prize donated by Queen's Bush Quilters' Guild
+2nd prize donated by Nan Gor Farms

 O.A.A.S.
-Hand Quilted Champion Quilt Chosen from all 1st place winners in sections 1-3, provided that the quilt has a minimum perimeter of 324" and has been made and quilted by the exhibitor.
+Hand Quilted Champion Quilt Chosen from all 1st place winners in sections 1-3, provided that the quilt has a minimum perimeter of 280" and has been made and quilted by the exhibitor.
 If the quilt is eligible to be entered in the O.A.A.S.
-District 10 competition held in the Fall of 2024, the maker will receive $100.
+District 10 competition held in the Fall of 2026, the maker will receive $100.
 Prize: $100

 For (Sections 4-6):